goauthentik/authentik/website/docs/add-secure-apps/providers/oauth2/create-oauth2-provider.md

 **Submit**.

--   Configure Offline access (though Jens says it is diff for each app, the only thing we do in authentik is to add a scope mapping (a default one that you select when you create the provider).
+- Configure Offline access (though Jens says it is diff for each app, the only thing we do in authentik is to add a scope mapping; a default one that you select when you create the provider).